virtualcitySYSTEMS/map-ui/documentation/WINDOWS.md

  */
 ```

-> The position options will be ignored on `add`, if WindowSlot is not DETACHED.
+> Depending on the provided slot the position options will be merged on `add` with the default position of the WindowSlot.

 Do not update the position property of a window Component directly.
 Use the WindowManager's `setWindowPositionOptions` method instead: